 Modern Sync Notes

-• Windows: iTunes 12.6.5 on Windows 10 or Windows 11 is the most reliable restore and sync path for many classic iPods.
+- Windows: on current Windows, standalone iTunes 12.6.5 is the most reliable restore and sync path for click-wheel iPods.

 Known OS Compatibility Issues